SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/buildcode/setup/README.md

 > The booster checks for required authorizations, compatible providers, and regions, as prerequisites for a successful execution.

+4. There may be an option to create a new subaccount or select the existing one.
+Just choose what suits your needs.

-4. After running the booster, in the popup window, choose **Navigate to Subaccount**.
+5. After running the booster, in the popup window, choose **Navigate to Subaccount**.

   ![](./images/navigate.png)